judell/AnnotationPoweredSurvey/README.md

 ## Setup

+This app runs in two browser windows.
+You launch it from a page of content, using a bookmarklet.
+That code, running in the content page, opens another window where you answer questions.
+When the answer to a question requires a selection in the content page, you send the selection from the content page to the app window.

 These are the ingredients:

 1. `gather.js`: injected into a host page, opens `index.html` in an app window, and sends selections to it
 2. `index.html`: the page where the app runs
-3. `index.js`: code that runs the app window (and uses https://github.com/judell/hlib for Hypothesis integration)
+3. `index.js`: code that runs in the app window (and uses https://github.com/judell/hlib for Hypothesis integration)
 4. `questions.js`: definitions of questions and control flow
 5. `StandaloneAnchoring.js`: from https://github.com/judell/TextQuoteAndPosition (modules, also used by the Hypothesis client, to convert a selection in a web page into the selectors needed by an annotation that targets the selection)